wso2/docs-mi/en/docs/reference/synapse-properties/synapse-expressions.md

 45 == (  $["null"] ? var.num1 : var.num2)
 ```

-if we are to evaluate above expression, first we need to evaluate the conditional expression part.
-Then with that result, we can check the equality condition with 45.
-Here, if $[“null”] is a null value the conditional expression fails and exists the evaluation with empty result without evaluating the rest of the expression.
+If you want to evaluate the above expression, evaluate the conditional expression part first.
+Then, with that result, you can check the equality condition with 45.
+Here, if `$[“null”]` is a null value, the conditional expression fails and exits the evaluation, returning an empty result without evaluating the rest of the expression.

 ### Check for null values